-2.15 Whether the AQAR was placed in statutory body Yes V No

-Management Syndicate Any other body

-Provide the details of the action taken

-After the AQAR was prepared by IQAC it was placed before the Governing Body Meeting of the College.
+2.15 Whether the AQAR was placed in statutory body Yes \bigvee No Management V Syndicate Any other body Provide the details of the action taken After the AQAR was prepared by IQAC it was placed before the members of IQAC and management Body of the College.
 Keeping in mind the suggestions put forth by the Committee the report was finalised for submission.